 Cyan Racing started a new chapter with Lynk & Co, launching a WTCR programme and a performance road car project with the new Lynk & Co 03 model.
 The team ran a joint FIA WTCR programme with Yvan Muller Racing that resulted in the World Title for teams and the vice-champion trophy for driver Yvan Muller.
 Prince Carl Philip claimed the vice-champion title in the 2018 Swedish GT season in a Lotus GT4 Evora under the banner Lotus Cyan Racing.

-Two major projects were undertaken by Cyan Racing in 2019 with the launch of the Lynk & Co 03 Cyan Concept performance road car and the start of the 2019 FIA WTCR season with the Lynk & Co Cyan Racing programme with four Lynk & Co 03 TCR race cars for drivers Thed Björk, Yvan Muller, Andy Priaulx and Yann Ehrlacher.
-The team claimed a historic first World Title in motorsport for a Chinese automotive manufacturer.
+Two major projects were undertaken by Cyan Racing in 2019 with the launch of the Lynk & Co 03 Cyan Concept performance road car and the start of the 2019 FIA WTCR programme with the Lynk & Co Cyan Racing with four Lynk & Co 03 TCR race cars for drivers Thed Björk, Yvan Muller, Andy Priaulx and Yann Ehrlacher.
+The team claimed a historic first World Title in motorsport for a Chinese automotive manufacturer and its third consecutive team world title.